boisgera/cards-against-humanity/README.md

     on top of that (?).

-  - 🫂 **Peer-to-peer.** Since every player will use his own mobile phone as a virtual hand of cards, these browser need to communicate.
+  - 🫂 **Peer-to-peer.** Since every player will use his own mobile phone as a virtual hand of cards, these browsers need to communicate some data.
     We'd like to avoid the need a central server (because, you know, **more work! 🏗️**), the [WebRTC](https://webrtc.org/) technology (or a simpler layer on top of it, such as [PeerJS](https://peerjs.com/)) could be used.